Unique Device Identification

 - Repackaged class II single-use devices (other than devices that are implantable, life-sustaining or life-supporting) that are not individually labeled with a UDI (single-use devices that are broken down to the “each” or unit of use).

-This year, in addition to HIDA’s member-based UDI working group, HIDA is also engaged with the Association for Healthcare Resource and Materials Management (AHRMM) on a UDI LUM working group.
+In addition to HIDA’s member-based UDI working group, HIDA is also engaged with the Association for Healthcare Resource and Materials Management (AHRMM) on a UDI LUM working group.
 With HIDA’s involvement as co-chair, the group has successfully developed a supply chain best practices for trading partners in regards to LUM and UDI implementation.